ander265/prouster-AI-Writing-Aid/README.md

-# data_science_experiments
+# Data Science Projects (In Development)

 This repo is to document for project ideas I am toying with for my Capstone at Galvanize

-### An scrobbler application from local radio stations to streaming services, synchronizing to a new playlist (e.g. the automated "Liked From Shazam" playlist in Spotify)
+### A scrobbler application from local radio stations to streaming services
+* Synchronizing to a new playlist
+* (e.g. the automated "Liked From Shazam" playlist in Spotify)

-### A neural network to generate writing prompts to stimulate creative thinking.
+### A neural network to generate writing prompts
+* Stimulate creative thinking
+* Subsequent prompts based on user response